WeMakeDevs/wemakedevs-archive/README.md

 ### 🛠️ Installation

-1. Fork the repo
+1. Fork the repo.
-2. Clone the repository `git clone https://github.com/WeMakeDevs/wemakedevs.git `
+2. Clone the repository `git clone https://github.com/WeMakeDevs/wemakedevs.git `.
-3. Run `npm i` Or `npm install`to install all dependencies
+3. Run `npm i` Or `npm install`to install all dependencies.
-4. Run `npm start` to start the application
+4. Run `npm start` to start the application.
-5. Visit `https://localhost:3000` to view the application
+5. Visit `https://localhost:3000` to view the application.

 ## Thanks to all the contributors ❤️

 <img src="https://contrib.rocks/image?repo=WeMakeDevs/wemakedevs"/>